joellacarman/joellacarman.github.io/_posts/2015-06-24-new-american-econ.markdown

 **Technology**: d3, Grunt

 This is the [first interactive](http://www.renewoureconomy.org/voterinteractive/) I worked on as for a client.
 I was the main developer on the project, with guidance from my excellent colleague, Reed Spool, for which I will always be grateful.
-I got a lot better at d3 and JavaScript after this project!
+I got a lot better at d3 and JavaScript because of this project!